Euthanasia Euthanasia

 The Oregon Experience

-The Advantage to Pro-Lifers
+The Advantage of Euthanasia to Pro-Lifers

 Did you know that the way things are now, in British Columbia, if you don’t provide a specific living will, a hospital can put a DNR (Do Not Resuscitate) order on you without your consent!
 Today, euthanasia is effectively happening, under the table, both to people who want it and to those who don’t want it.